-As a result of the Company restructuring its balance sheet through conversions of related party debt to common stock, the related party 12% Noteholder chose to convert the principal and accrued interest of their Notes to the Company's common stock.
+As a result of the Company restructuring its balance sheet through conversions of related party debt to common stock, the related party 12% Noteholder, James F. Westmoreland, the Company's President and Chief Executive Officer, chose to convert the principal and accrued interest of their Notes to the Company's common stock.
 The related party Note for \$250,000 and accrued interest of \$264,986 were converted to common stock at a rate of approximately \$0.45 for every dollar of principal and interest resulting in 1,144,415 shares of common stock being issued.

-During the three months ended May 31, 2022, one 12% Note holder chose to convert the principal balance and accrued interest in to the Company's common stock.
+During the six months ended August 31, 2022, one 12% Note holder chose to convert the principal balance and accrued interest in to the Company's common stock.
 The \$25,000 Note and accrued interest of \$10,520 were converted at a rate of approximately \$0.45 for every dollar of principal and interest resulting in 78,934 shares of common stock being issued.

-The Company has informed the remaining Note holders that the payment of principal and final interest will be late and is subject to future financing being completed.
+The Company has informed the Note holders that the payment of principal and final interest will be late and is subject to future financing being completed and the Company's cash flow.
 The Notes principal of \$290,000 has not been paid.
 The terms of the Notes, state that should the Board of Directors decide that the payment of the principal and any unpaid interest would impair the financial condition or operations of the Company, the Company may then elect a mandatory conversion of the unpaid principal and interest into the Company's common stock at a conversion rate equal to 75% of the average closing price of the Company's common stock over the 20 consecutive trading days preceding December 31, 2018.
-The accrued interest on the 12% Notes at May 31, 2022 and February 28, 2022 was \$133,480 and \$135,229, respectively.
+The accrued interest on the 12% Notes at August 31, 2022 and February 28, 2022 was \$142,251 and \$135,229, respectively.

-12% Note balances at May 31, 2022 and February 28, 2022 are set forth in the table below:
+12% Note balances at August 31, 2022 and February 28, 2022 are set forth in the table below:

-May 31, 2022 February 28, 2022 12% Subordinated notes - third party \$ 290,00 0 \$ 315,000 12% subordinated notes - related party - 12% Subordinated notes balance \$ 290,00 0 \$ 315,000
+Aug ust 31, 2022 February 28, 2022

+12% Subordinated Notes \$ 290,000 \$ 315,000

+12% Subordinated Notes - related party

+Total 12% Subordinated Note balance \$ 290,000 \$ 315,000